Kia Picanto hatchback - Reliability & safety

 Safety

 The latest Picanto makes far greater use of high-strength steel and bonded joints, both of which are known to help with structural rigidity.
-The car received four stars when it was crash-tested by Euro NCAP, but be aware that the rating only applies to cars fitted with the optional Advanced Driving Assistance safety pack which includes autonomous emergency braking – models without the pack are officially rated as three-star cars.
+The car received four stars when it was crash-tested by Euro NCAP, and while this rating only applies to cars fitted with autonomous emergency braking, this now comes fitted as standard to UK cars.
 Six airbags are standard on all models and a driver’s knee airbag is optional.
+The Picanto is also fitted with lane keep assist and lane follow assist, cruise control, ‘intelligent speed limit assist’ and a speed limiter from its facelift.